 Studies have also proven, time and time again, that kindness is contagious.
 If someone is kind to you, you will be inspired to pay it forward, and the person who receives your kindness will feel the same, so on and so forth.

 Kindness also inspires gratitude and makes us more inclined to be grateful, so if you are truly struggling with positive thinking and finding something to be thankful for, do a good deed for someone else — you will notice immediately how great it makes you feel.

-Part of the reason why it’s so easy for us to be miserable is because we place more importance on empty things than we do on the wellbeing of our souls.
+Part of the reason why it’s so easy for us to be miserable is that we place more importance on empty things than we do on the well-being of our souls.

 You must decide to take care of yourself spiritually because no one else can.

 Imagine stress as fire, and all other negative and unhealthy conditions such as sadness, anger, sleeplessness, depression, anxiety, and addiction as the smoke.